Contracting in the Netherlands: A Guide for International Contractors

 A G-account is a blocked bank account for tax payments and social contributions that can only be accessed by authorities.
 You would only need one if you have your own limited company for making payments.

-Social security contributions in the Netherlands
+Social security contributions for contractors in the Netherlands

 Some types of social contributions are not mandatory for self-employed in the Netherlands, such as health and unemployment insurance, but they could apply with an umbrella company.
 National insurance is compulsory for anyone who works in the Netherlands but is already included as part of income tax for the lower two-thirds of income levels (rather than through a payroll tax).
 The top third income bracket pays a 27.65% additional contribution.